JoshCheek/burake/Readme.md

 **Add a dir for binaries**

 Make a dir at ~/bin (or whatever you want).
-Then stick `export PATH="~/bin:$PATH"` at the end of your ~/.profile (NOTE: make sure you stick it after any rvm stuff, or rvm will re-commandeer rake from you) This will cause your shell to look in ~/bin for binaries, allowing you to write your own, or to hijack them like we're doing here.
+Then stick `export PATH="~/bin:$PATH"` at the end of your ~/.profile This will cause your shell to look in ~/bin for binaries, allowing you to write your own, or to hijack them like we're doing here.
+(NOTE: make sure you stick it after any rvm stuff, or rvm will re-hijack rake from you)

 **Create the new rake**